Are you stuck on what to get that traveller on your list? Get a little inspiration with these 10 carry-on accessories I can’t travel without!

 Similar to games, smartphone cameras have become incredibly reliable for taking pictures.
 That said, for next-level photos, a proper camera is required.
 Thankfully, Mirrorless Cameras offers the best between pro-level photography and compact size.

-Stay tuned for a full breakdown of the lens in my kit along with my recommended setup for travel photography with the OM-D M10!
+For a full breakdown of the lens in my kit check out the post below!

 I’m going to age myself here but I tried compression socks a couple of years ago while flying and I will never go back.
 They help with circulation and make your feet feel so much better at your destinations.
 Arrivals after long flights are filled with long walks navigating foreign airports.
 Wearing compression socks on your flight can help ensure you are up for the task.
 On top of that, they are an easy addition to any flight and comfortable to boot.